azukaar/Cosmos-Server/readme.md

 ```
 docker run -d -p 80:80 -p 443:443 -p 4242:4242/udp --privileged --name cosmos-server -h cosmos-server --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v /:/mnt/host -v /var/lib/cosmos:/config azukaar/cosmos-server:latest
 ```

+#### DO NOT USE UNRAID TEMPLATES OR PORTAINER STACKS TO INSTALL COSMOS.
+IT WILL NOT WORK PROPERLY.

 in this command, `-v /:/mnt/host` is optional and allow to manage folders from Cosmos, you can remove it if you don't want it but you will have to create your container's bind folders manually.